railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 ## The next workshop

-We plan on holding our next RailsBridge Boston workshop in February 2013.
+We plan on holding our next RailsBridge Boston workshop in February 2013, possibly with an additional intermediate track.
 We don't have a final venue and date yet, but hopefully we'll sort that out soon.

 If you're interested in attending the next workshop as a student or as a volunteer teaching assistant, [please fill out this form][interest-form]!
 We'll be sure to